 Workers’ Compensation Benefits in Orlando

-Workers’ compensation will usually cover the following expenses:
+Workers’ compensation coverage usually pays the following expenses:

 - Medical costs (emergency fees, medical transportation, copays, deductibles, surgeries, and prescription costs)